Maquiavelo1408/dndCharacter/README.md

 The features that I want to for the app are:

--Create a character
+Create a character
--Be able to asign a class and subclass to the character -Set spells, feats, skills, abilities scores, etc and have a control of them
+Be able to asign a class and subclass to the character Set spells, feats, skills, abilities scores, etc and have a control of them

 Any idea is welcome